Introduction This article has two functions: 1) it will provide you with information about what needs to be included in...

 An IP Assignment Agreement ensures that any work done for your company, even if it takes place before the company was officially incorporated, legally belongs to your company.
-Sometimes you’ll pay for the work, usually a nominal fee or the price you’ve already agreed, such as an agency’s fee for creating your website.

 Ideally, you should make sure you have an IP Assignment Agreement in place with everyone who has worked on your product or for your company, even if you don’t consider their contribution to be significant.
 This can help you avoid disputes in the future.

 A Non-Disclosure Agreement protects sensitive and confidential information from entering the public domain.